 - Neck and shoulder pain

-How Sleep Apnea Affects Your Health
+How Sleep Apnea and Snoring Affect Your Health

 Untreated sleep apnea often causes people to wake up repeatedly, making normal, restorative sleep impossible.
 It can increase your risk of many other health conditions, including high blood pressure, type 2 diabetes, heart disease, stroke, and dementia.
 In addition to reducing long-term health risks, treating sleep apnea will likely result in you feeling more rested, having more energy, and feeling mentally sharper.